GaetanoMondelli/xtf/chainlink_usage.md

 ### RedeemETFMessage Message of Tokens deposited from MainChain --> SideChain

-Once a vault is completed, it mints ETF tokens to the contributors.
-After a locking period a if a user has enough ETFTokens can decide to `burn` the vault and redeem the underlying assets.
-This operation is done in the Mainchain and release automatically all the assets to the `burners`.
-The vault is now in `Burned` state and the related `burner` is stored in the contract.
-At this point any user can ask to send messages to the other Sidechains asking to relaese the token to the `burner/receiver`.
+After a vault is fully contributed to, it transitions to the next state by minting ETF tokens for its contributors.
+Following a set locking period ()`locktime`), if a user has accumulated enough ETF tokens, they have the option to burn the vault (`redeem`).
+Usually the total amount of tokens minted per vault is required to burned it.
+This action is initiated on the Mainchain and automatically releases all the assets to the user  who initiates the burn (`burner`) on the main chain.
+Consequently, the vault's status changes to Burned, and the burner's details are recorded in the contract.
+At this point, any user can trigger a process to send messages to the associated sidechains.
+These messages instruct the sidechains to release the stored assets for that vault to the burner (known in the message as `receiver`).
+This step completes the asset redemption process from the vault, ensuring that the `burner` receives their due share from both the Mainchain and the sidechains.

 [`RedeemETFMessage`- Message Strucuture in types contract](https://github.com/GaetanoMondelli/xtf/blob/766ae477d2053badf1d4943c7bc642deef3d1650/contracts/ETFContractTypes.sol#L19)
 ```